If You Get Behind the Wheel When You’re Not Supposed To, Get Ready For Some Serious Consequences

 If you think getting behind the wheel while your Colorado driver’s license is suspended or revoked is no big deal, you don’t know about the legal troubles awaiting you for Driving Under Restraint (DUR).
 The limitations that authorities place on your driving privileges after a DUI, an excessive number of moving violations, or for any other reason aren’t suggestions or recommendations.
 They are equivalent to an El Paso County Court order, and as with the violation of any other court order, ignoring the terms of your license suspension or revocation is in itself a criminal offense.

 If you have a suspended or revoked license and you are thinking about going for a drive, here is what you need to know about the potential consequences under Colorado’s driving under restraint laws:

 Driver’s license revocations, suspensions, and limitations are sanctions designed to punish those who violate traffic laws or fail to comply with other legal obligations.
 To ensure that these restrictions carry weight, Colorado law allows prosecutors to charge individuals with driving under restraint if they drive a vehicle after authorities order them to surrender their license.

-“Under restraint” means any restriction that has been placed on your driving privileges and includes license suspensions and revocations.
-There is a number of reasons your license could be put under restraint, from DUIs and vehicular homicide convictions to excessive moving violations to failure to pay fines or child support.
-The consequences of a DUR conviction will be based in large part on the reason your license was placed under restraint in the first place.
+“Under restraint” means any restriction on your driving privileges, including license suspensions and revocations.
+There are several reasons your license could be restrained, from DUI and vehicular homicide convictions to an excessive number of moving violations to failure to pay fines or child support.
+The consequences of a DUR conviction largely depend on whether or not the restraint placed upon your ability to drive was due to an alcohol-related offense.